mantidproject/documents/Design/ExternalGUI/GUIInterfaces.md

     mantidqt.InterfaceFactory.subscribe(HFIRPowderMetadata)
 ```

+## Interface Discovery

+C++ interfaces will automatically register themselves when the shared library is loaded.
+Python interfaces will need to have their startup file imported so
+that the registration can occur.
+In contrast to the Python algorithms, which are a single file, a user interface will consist of many files across multiple directories.
+Discovery of
+both C++ & Python interfaces currently involves 3 separate keys in the Mantid `ConfigService`:

+* `mantidqt.python_interfaces`
+* `mantidqt.python_interfaces_directory`
+* `mantidqt.plugins.directory`

+It is proposed that a new key, `mantidqt.plugins` replaces these keys and is defined as a list of paths to either a shared library or python interface startup file.
+These can be all be
+processed together and internally the code would simply need to decide whether to load the `.dll/.so/.dylib` or import the Python startup file based on the extension.
+CMake would be
+responsible for creating the build-time variables.

+### User-Defined Interfaces

+A new key `user.mantidqt.plugins` will be recognised to allow runtime-registration of additional interfaces much like the current `user.python.plugins.directories` used for additional
+Python algorithms & fit functions.
+The config dialog in MantidPlot will be updated to allow for easy addition of such interfaces.

 ## Code Layout

 While not a prerequisite for these changes it would be beneficial while analysing the interface code to assess the current layout in the repository.
 We have two locations for